-'''

 :HELLO MANAGER.SYS, INSTALL

-'''

 - 2. Load the tape volume you want to copy from.
 Start with the first tape volume of the CSLT if you have more than one.
-Be sure that the write enable ring is removed from the tape or that the tape is otherwise write-protected.
+Be sure that the tape is write-protected.
 Note the LDEV number of the tape drive. - 3.
 Load the tape or tapes on which you want to make the copy.
 (You can make up to nine copies.)
 Be sure that the tapes you are copying to are write-enabled.
-Note the LDEV number (or numbers) of the tape drive (or drives).
+Note the LDEV number (or numbers) of the tape drive (or drives). - 4.
+Invoke SLTCOPY on any terminal.
+You do not need to be on the system console.
+However, you may need to answer tape requests at the system console.